 The adoption of American Association of State Highway and Transportation Officials (AASHTO) A Policy on Geometric Design of Highways and Streets (2018), 7th Edition, commonly referred to as the Green Book (GB), will supersede all of the previous AASHTO policies and guides dealing with the geometric design of new construction and reconstruction projects.
+Refer to the October 2019 and any other subsequent GB errata for updates or changes to the document.
 A Policy on Design Standards - Interstate System (2016) by AASHTO is also approved.
 These publications serve as the guiding documents for the development of the NCDOT Roadway Design Manual (RDM).
 The RDM serves to provide direction where NCDOT has a specific preference, requirement, or has determined additional guidance is warranted.

-It is the responsibility of the NCDOT Project Manager and the roadway design engineer(s) to assure that all plans, specifications, and estimates (PS&Es) for federal aid and state funded projects conform to the design criteria in the current version of the GB and the RDM to the greatest extent possible.
+It is the responsibility of the NCDOT Project Manager and the roadway design engineer(s) to assure that all plans, specifications, and estimates (PS&Es) for federal aid and state funded projects conform to the design criteria in the current version of the GB and any associated errata, and the RDM to the greatest extent possible.
 Exceptions to design criteria can be considered but must follow a design exception process as described in RDM Part II Chapter 17.